-- If you need to file 50 or fewer Forms W-2 or 25 or fewer Forms W-2c at a time, you can use BSO to create them online.
-BSO guides you through the process of creating Forms W-2 or W-2c, saving and printing them, and submitting them to the SSA when you are ready.
+• If you need to file 50 or fewer Forms W-2 or 25 or fewer Forms W-2c at a time, you can use BSO to create them online.
+BSO guides you through the process of creating

+Forms W-2 or W-2c, saving and printing them, and submitting them to the SSA when you are ready.
 You do not have to wait until you have submitted Forms W-2 or W-2c to the SSA before printing copies for your employees.
-BSO generates Form W-3 or W-3c automatically based on your Forms W-2 or W-2c. - If you need to file more than 50 Forms W-2 or more than 25 Forms W-2c, BSO's "file upload" feature might be the best e-filing method for your business or organization.
-To obtain file format specifications, visit the SSA's Employer W-2 Filing Instructions & Information website at SSA.gov/employer, select "Publications & Forms," click on "Specifications for Filing Forms W-2 and W-2c Electronically (EFW2/EFW2C)," and select the appropriate document.
-This information is also available by calling the SSA's Employer Reporting Service Center at 1-800-772-6270 (toll free).
+BSO generates Form W-3 or W-3c automatically based on your Forms W-2 or W-2c.

+• If you need to file more than 50 Forms W-2 or more than 25 Forms W-2c, BSO's "file upload" feature might be the best e-filing method for your business or organization.
+To obtain file format specifications, visit the SSA's website at SSA.gov/employer/EFW2&EFW2C.htm, and select the appropriate document.
+This information also is available by calling the SSA's Employer Reporting Service Center at 800-772-6270 (toll free).